lukeswitz/PathShield/README.md

 **Alerts:**
 - If a new tracking device is detected, the screen will flash red and display "New Tracker Detected!" for 2 seconds, with the name MAC address of the device.
 - When it is a "special" tracker it will flash blue.
+Define these as you need.

 **View Tracked Devices:**
 - Detected devices and their information will be listed on the screen, including name, MAC address, manufacturer, and detection count.